IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

    More on signal and slots:
    `Link <https://www.tutorialspoint.com/pyqt/pyqt_signals_and_slots.html>`_

+.. _widget_constructor:

 Constructor definition
 """"""""""""""""""""""

-Constructors are generally used for instantiating an object.
-The task of constructors is to initialize (assign values) to the data members of the class when an object of the class is created.
+In short, constructors are generally used for initiating an object.
+The task of constructors is to initialize the data members of the class when an object of the class is created.

-In case of this custom widget, the constructor takes additional arguments:
+In case of this custom widget, the constructor required two additional
+arguments:

 - :guilabel:`parent` (can be either Qt object, later our case QMainWindow), and

 - :guilabel:`ids` (an IDS object).

 Both arguments are set as **None** (default values).